• Frida Kahlo Embroidered face black and white

 Ornate Frida Kahlo Hoops

 One of Frida's unique strengths was her ability to allow the tendrils of her pain to burgeon into works of terrible beauty--the stems and roots of which bind us to her today.
 My highly elaborate embroidered hoops recreate and reinterpret Frida's paintings and drawings.
-I envision the threads of these artworks as continuations of those shoots, connecting me (and you) viscerally to her work.
+I envision the threads of these artworks as continuations of those shoots, connecting me (and you) viscerally to her art.
 Needlework has long been considered “women’s work” and associated with what is quaint and safe and decorative and gendered—and I feel like those are associations and boundaries that Frida loved to play with and destroy in her paintings—so honoring her work through fiber art feels particularly fitting to me.
-Frida inspires an intense craving for spiritual communion and by entering the world of her artwork, many of us feel less alone and more bound to the world, to others, to ourselves.
+For many people, myself included, Frida inspires an intense craving for spiritual communion.
+By entering the world of her artwork, we feel less alone and more bound to the world, to others, to ourselves.

 Tree of Hope